- English Study in Community

 What this course includes

-The course offers music, poetry, arts and crafts, creative writing and storytelling.
+The course offers music, poetry, arts and crafts, drama, movement, creative writing and storytelling.
 We facilitate a safe learning environment to support the exploration of creative play where all levels of creative experience are welcome.

 While practising English creatively, we will also explore ourselves on a deeper level, focusing on conscious communication and reflection practices.
 This is an opportunity to collaborate with people from all over the world to share our different cultures and experiences of life.

 Megan loves the magical process of learning.
 She is inspired by that moment when something “clicks” for someone and they light up inside.
 She enjoys the challenge of finding how to unlock this magic for different people in their own unique way.
-Having studied education for her degree at university, Megan went on to become a fully qualified teacher in 2012.
-She knows that the best way to learn is to engage our whole selves and she therefore enjoys the holistic and fun approach that English in Community offers.
-Megan enjoys music, sewing and fireside cups of tea.

 Pre-intermediate and intermediate English levels.